Titanosaurus: Palaeoecology

 India was an island in the Late Cretaceous.

-Titanosaurus indicus has been found in the Lameta Formation, a rock unit radiometrically dated to the Maastrichtian age of the latest Cretaceous representing an arid or semi-arid landscape with a river flowing through it–probably providing shrub cover near the water–which formed between episodes of volcanism in the Deccan Traps.
+Titanosaurus indicus has been found in the Lameta Formation, a rock unit radiometrically dated to the Maastrichtian age of the latest Cretaceous representing an arid or semi-arid landscape with a river flowing through it—probably providing shrub cover near the water—which formed between episodes of volcanism in the Deccan Traps.
 Titanosaurus likely inhabited what is now the Narmada River Valley.
 The formation is known for being a sauropod nesting site, yielding several dinosaur eggs, and sauropod herds likely chose sandy soil for nesting; though eggs belonging to large theropods have been found.
-Sauropod coprolite remains indicate they lived in a forested landscape, consuming plants such as Podocarpus, Araucaria, and Cheirolepidiaceae conifers; cycads; palm trees; early grass; and Caryophyllaceae, Sapindaceae, and Acanthaceae flowering plants.
+Sauropod coprolite remains indicate they lived in a forested landscape, consuming plants such as Podocarpus, Araucaria and Cheirolepidiaceae conifers; cycads; palm trees; early grass; and Caryophyllaceae, Sapindaceae and Acanthaceae flowering plants.
 Ferns were also common in India with Osmundaceae, Schizaeales, Dicksoniaceae, Gleicheniaceae and Salviniales being found.
 The prehistoric snake Sanajeh mainly raided the nests of sauropods for eggs.

 India, by the Late Cretaceous, had separated from Madagascar and South America during the break-up of Gondwana, and Titanosaurus lived on an isolated island, likely causing endemism and unique characteristics not seen in other abelisaurids.
 However, despite being an island, there is no evidence of endemic animals with unique traits from Late Cretaceous India, perhaps indicating a continued connection to other parts of the world, likely Africa due to its closer proximity to India than other continents.
-The similarity between European and Indian sauropod egg taxa suggests an inter-continental migration of animals between India, Europe, and South America during the Cretaceous, despite water barriers.
+The similarity between European and Indian sauropod egg taxa suggests an inter-continental migration of animals between India, Europe and South America during the Cretaceous, despite water barriers.

-Several dinosaurs have been described from the Lameta Formation, such as the noasaurid theropod Laevisuchus; abelisaurids Indosaurus, Indosuchus, Lametasaurus, Rahiolisaurus, and Rajasaurus; and the other titanosaurian sauropods Jainosaurus, and Isisaurus.
+Several dinosaurs have been described from the Lameta Formation, such as the noasaurid theropod Laevisuchus; abelisaurids Indosaurus, Indosuchus, Lametasaurus, Rahiolisaurus and Rajasaurus; and the other titanosaurian sauropods Jainosaurus and Isisaurus.
 The diversity of abelisauroid and titanosaurian dinosaurs in Cretaceous India indicates they shared close affinities to the dinosaur life of the other Gondwanan continents, which had similar inhabitants.
 The dinosaurs in India probably all went extinct due to volcanic activity around 350,000 years before the Cretaceous–Paleogene boundary.

-In popular culture

-Titanosaurus appeared in the movie Jurassic World Rebirth.
-In the movie, it is portrayed as the largest dinosaur, however, it was stated to be 11 tons despite its giant size.
-The design is based on the kaiju monster with the same name.
-This is a possible reference because the director of Jurassic World Rebirth, Gareth Edwards has worked on a Godzilla movie before.